GoLearnToCode/kiei925-winter15/workbook/setup.md

 Step 0!
 Make sure that your Mac is running Mac OS X 10.9 (Mavericks) or later. **If it isn't, please upgrade before continuing.**

+Remember Terminal?
+The application on your Mac that allows you to type command-line instructions?
+(It's at Applications -> Utilities -> Terminal)... open it up.

+### Install Homebrew

+Homebrew is a command-line tool that allows for easy installation of software packages from source.
+It comes with a straightforward one-line install script.
+If it asks you to install Xcode command-line tools, say yes.

+In Terminal:

+    ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"

+### Install Ruby

+In Terminal:

+  \curl -sSL https://get.rvm.io | bash -s stable --rails

+Yes, you need that whole line, including the backslash (\) at the beginning.